APoodle/NFL-Big-Data-Bowl-2025/README.md

 ### My Current Progress
 Right now, I am just looking around the data and seeing what Amon-Ra St. Brown was doing, apparently he has two rush plays that I am looking into.

+Day 2: This is much more of a reading and seeing what is possible day.
+I am learning more about plotly and looking at past competitions winners to see how I should set up a notebook and what kind of questions I should be asking